CheesySteve/first-one/lab4/README.md

 #### Executive Summary
+This week we have learned more about Python and how to use it.
+We have written a basic code and learned what each part of it means.
+We also learned about graphics.
+Different types of images and what they are used for.

 #### Python Idle
 The file editor is where the code is written and the shell is the product.